The roadmap of my journey to becoming a residential designer in the USA, filled with challenges, learning, and growth.

 I’ve been calling the Bay Area home for more than 20 years now.

-I was cashier at Burger King for a whole year.
+I was a cashier at Burger King for a whole year.

 In my early years, I was fortunate to work on various architectural projects that gave me a deep understanding of the building code, construction systems, and residential design in the U.S. I also improved my English and was soon in charge of all architectural projects at the company.
 Life was good, and I was making good money.
 I even bought a new car and moved to a nicer apartment.
 I was feeling so comfortable with my new life that I forgot about my dream of starting my own design firm.